Company car users – further changes to tax free fuel rates from 1 December 2017.

 If you use the approved rates, you have certainty that you are claiming no more than the true cost of fuel used on business journeys and so will not be taxed on a ‘fuel benefit’.

-The rates last changed on 1 September 2016 and have now been amended with effect from 1 December 2017.
+The rates last changed on 1 September 2017 and have now been amended with effect from 1 December 2017.
 The permitted rates are increased apart from petrol and LPG cars of 1400cc or less, and diesel cars below 2000cc.

-If you have been either claiming more for business mileage, or repaying less for private mileage, than the HMRC official rates, HMRC’s view is that fuel for private travel is provided by the employer.
+If you have been either claiming more for business mileage, or repaying less for private mileage than the HMRC official rates, HMRC’s view is that fuel for private travel is provided by the employer.
 The car driver is therefore taxed on the fuel benefit scale charge, unless the car user meets the cost of all fuel used privately.
-There is, therefore, a risk that company car drivers who might have paid a few pence less for their private travel, or who have claimed more from their employer, than the official rate will be taxed on the full fuel scale benefit, which could add up to £2,500 to their annual tax bill.
+There is, therefore, a risk that company car drivers who might have inadvertently paid a few pence less for their private travel, or who have claimed more from their employer than the official rate, will be taxed on the full fuel scale benefit, which could add up to £3,760 to their annual tax bill.
 Employers would also be hit with extra Employer National Insurance on the fuel benefit.

 |Petrol 1400cc or less||11p||–||7p|